skills/review-pull-requests/.github/steps/4-suggest-changes.md

 1. On the pull request, click **Files changed**.

-1. Find the comparison view for the `index.html` file and find the modified line.
+1. Find the comparison view for the `index.html` file.

-1. Hover your cursor next to the line numbers of the modified line.
+1. Hover your cursor next to the line numbers for the modified line.

-1. Click the plus icon to review an inline comment form.
+1. Click the plus icon to show an inline comment form.

 1. Click the **Add a suggestion** button to insert a modifiable copy of the line.